 For more information on the economic development surcharge, refer to Publication 400, Wisconsin's Economic Development Surcharge.
-You can find this publication on the Department of Revenue's web site at revenue.wi.gov, under the link for "Publications."
+You can find this publication on the Department of Revenue's web site at revenue.wi.gov/html/taxpubs.html,

 Separate Return or Combined Return?